lachrist/aran/README.md

 ### Syntactic Nodes

-Aran visits the *statement nodes* and *expression nodes* of a given ESTree.
-Within an ESTree, a node is called statement node if it can be replaced by any other statement while conserving the syntactic validity of the program.
-Same goes for expression nodes.
-The only exception being [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) and [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set) which are considered node expressions even though they cannot be replaced by non-function expressions.
-When Aran instruments a program, all its statement nodes and all its expression nodes will be annotated with the following fields:
+Aran visits all the nodes of a given ESTree and completes them with the following information:

+* `AranStrict :: boolean`:
+  Indicates whether the node is in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) or not.
 * `AranSerial :: number`:
   The node's serial number.
 * `AranSerialMax :: number`:
   The maximum serial number which can be found within the node's decedents.
   This is useful to speed up node search.
-* `AranParent :: object | *`:
+* `AranParent :: object | null`:
   The node's parent.
   If the node is of type `"Program"`, then this field will be the third argument passed to `aran.weave`.
   This field is not enumerable to prevent `JSON.stringify` from complaining about circularity.
 * `AranParentSerial :: number | null`:
   The parent's serial number of the node (if any).
+* `AranRoot :: object`:
+  The root program node from which the node originated.
+  This field is not enumerable to prevent `JSON.stringify` from complaining about circularity.
-* `AranStrict :: boolean`:
+* `AranRootSerial :: number`:
-  Indicates whether the node is in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) or not.
+  The the serial number of the node's root.

 Programs node don't have a `AranParent` property nor a `AranParentSerial` property.
 Instead they have an `AranScope` property which is either an array or an object.
 An array indicates that the program will be evaluated as global code.
 The array's elements are variable names predefined in the program's block scope -- e.g. `["exports", "module", "require", "this"]`.
 An object indicates that the program will be evaluated by a direct eval call.
-The object refers to the estree node where the call occured.
+The object refers to the estree node where the call occurred.

-### `aran = require("aran")({namespace, roots, format})`
+### `aran = require("aran")({namespace, roots, format, sandbox, pointcut})`

 Create a new Aran instance; normally, you would only be interested by the `namespace` option.
 * `namespace :: string`, default `"ADVICE"`: